qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

   displayed at a height scale of ``1:10``
 * An :guilabel:`offset` to the z-level can be entered.
 For example, the lowest z-value contained in the data can be used as this value.
-This can be done automatically with the |refresh| refresh button at the end of the line.
+This can be done automatically with the |refresh| :sup:`Refresh` button at the end of the line.